Talgin/vector_db_api/README.md

 ### Installation
 > git clone https://github.com/Talgin/vector_db_api.git
 - Change settings.py to point to desired folders
-- Change settings.py to use either cpu or gpu (use_cpu flag)

 ### Running the service
 - Change PG_SERVER from settings.py to point to 127.0.0.1